 Illness is so gross.
 Whether it's a blocked up nose, going to the loo too much, not going to the loo enough or whatever is ailing you, illness sucks a whole bunch.
 Whatever illness has your flag flying at half mast when it should be flying high, the feeling of being sick as a dog is not something I would wish on even the most skullduggerous of individuals.

-In a study undertaken by famed medical journal The Lancet in 2017, researchers found that, despite lack of sleep often being described as an effect of mental illness, it may actually also be the reason for the illness itself.
+study undertaken by famed medical journal in 2017, researchers found that, despite lack of sleep often being described as an effect of mental illness, it may actually also be the The Lancet reason for the illness itself.
+6 Decreased Mental Ability

 I don't need science to tell me that lack of sleep makes me dumb as a stick, forgetful, and rubbish at daily life, however it's nice to have science back me up.